Career Readiness Weeks

 Career and Internship Expos: Each term as part of Career Readiness Week, businesses, non-profits, and government agencies gather in the EMU Ballroom, excited to share more with students of all majors and classifications about their organization and early career talent opportunities.
 Take part in the Expo Scavenger Hunt to win prizes and have fun conversation starters with employers.

 Part-time Job and Work-Study Fair: Each year during week 2 of fall term, meet dozens of local and on-campus employers ready to hire for part-time jobs and work-study!
 Bring your résumé and apply on the spot, or just look around and learn more about the great ways you can get work experience and build career readiness skills during your time at the UO.

 Health Grad and Career Expo: Learn more about graduate school or different types of part-time/full-time jobs, internships, volunteer opportunities, and careers in the health professions.
-This expo is a mix of graduate schools, health-related businesses, non-profits, and government agencies excited to share more with you about their organizations, programs, and early career talent and educational opportunities.
+Held each spring, this expo is a mix of graduate schools, health-related businesses, nonprofits, and government agencies excited to share more with you about their organizations, programs, and early career talent and educational opportunities.
 This expo is great for students exploring career paths as well as students ready to start applying for the year ahead.
-Coming April 26, 2023.

 Other UO Career Fairs: Some UO colleges and schools have niche career fairs during winter and spring terms.
 For more information visit Handshake events or talk to your academic advisor.